-Related Policy or Procedure: 1470 - Employment/Separation; 2462 - Student
+Related Policy or Procedure: 1470 - Employment/Separation; 2462 - Student Employees/Supervision

-Employees/Supervision

-Revision(s): 10/8/20 (minor revision); 10/1/21 (update); 1/13/23 (minor revision)
+Approved by: President Date: 4/24/17 Revision(s): 10/8/20 (minor revision); 10/1/21 (update); 1/13/23 (minor revision)

 2462 - Student Employees/Supervision

 The College employs students to accomplish meaningful and necessary work.
 Supervisors are to communicate their expectations and, when necessary, their concerns so that the work can be a meaningful experience to the student and a benefit to the College.